RonanMarrinan/latin101portfolio/translation1.md

 Please translate the passage into idiomatic English.

 Chaos was the first God.
 His daughters were Night and Earth, the Mother of all people.
 She was the mother of death and of destruction.
 Her sons were horrible monsters: Typhon, Python, et Cyclōpēs.
 Typhon and Python were huge Dragons and the Cyclopes were foolish stone workers.
-The brother was Uranus, the first king of the gods.
-He was strong and great, but he was wise.
+The brother was Uranus, the very first king of the gods.
+He was strong and great, but also wise.